-Orthos is a small asteroid whose orbit crosses the orbit of Earth.
+Orthos is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Orthos as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Orthos has been observed.
-It completes a rotation on its axis every 4.65 days.
+It completes a rotation on its axis every 4.65 hours.

 Orthos has 4 close approaches predicted in the coming decades: